W. Dean Eastman: Nathan Dane Collaboration Project

-Nathan Dane (1752-1835) was an important figure in the history of Beverly, MA, as well as in the emerging nation.
+Nathan Dane (1752–1835) was an important figure in the history of Beverly, MA, as well as in the emerging nation.
 Dane was a Massachusetts delegate to Congress during the time of the Articles of Confederation and was the architect of the Northwest Ordinance of 1787.
 He was a member of the Massachusetts House of Representatives, a member of the Hartford Convention during the War of 1812, and a founder of the Massachusetts Temperance Society.
 He also wrote a set of law texts, the proceeds of which established the first endowed chair at Harvard Law School.

 There are a number of archival resources related to Dane at both the Massachusetts Historical Society and the Beverly Historical Society.
-Unfortunately, the Dane papers at the BHS were, due to budgetary challenges at the time, neither well preserved or cataloged.
+The Dane papers at the BHS were, due to budgetary challenges at the time, neither well preserved or cataloged.

 The Dane Collaborative Project was initially an archival preservation project, via digitization, at the Beverly Historical Society.
 A student, Marc Mahan, volunteered over 150 hours photocopying and digitizing over 100 Dane manuscripts held there.
 Over 50 of Dane's manuscripts were transcribed as part of the digitization process.
 Eastman's two government classes unanimously volunteered to help.

 These digitized Dane manuscripts were now ready to connect with those at the Massachusetts Historical Society.
 Eastman's students spent hours at the MHS studying more about Dane's life.
 They eventually produced original research papers on various aspects of Dane's life, integrating both collections.